parhamf6/parhamf6/README.md

 ## 🚀 Projects & Work
 🔹 **Portfoblog**  – A complete blog and portfolio.
-🔹 **Gitfather** – A simple practive of github power and telergram bots.
+🔹 **Gitfather** – A simple practice of github power and telergram bots.
 🔹 **Devhub** – A collection of developers tools , a swiss army knife for developers.
 > More coming soon...